How Conscious and Unconscious Bias Challenge Racism

 - The term unconscious bias is a neutralizing term that dilutes the negative connotations of racism.

 - Conscious bias is awareness of color and awareness of how the color of someone else affects a person.

 - Conscious awareness means perpetually transcending how one was taught to view differences.

 Our culture is divided between those who recognize how racism has endangered and oppressed people of color in our country, and those who are threatened by difference and believe they “make the rules.”

-Here in the US, the same hate that rains down on People Of Color (POC) is rains down on Jews, of which I am one (as well as the daughter of two Holocaust survivors.)
+Here in the US, the same hate that rains down on People Of Color (POCs) also rains down on Jews, of which I am one; (as well as the daughter of two Holocaust survivors.)
 We have all watched in horror as places of worship; Black churches, Jewish temples, even massage spas run by Asian-Americans have been desecrated; the people inside, massacred.

 White Supremacist, anti-Semitic, KKK and QQQ extremists have become increasingly emboldened and outspoken and thus easier to identify and observe.
 Their hate and fear of anyone “different” from them is not something they hide.
 It results in, for example, a POC fearing how severe consequences may be if they’re being pulled over for a “routine” traffic stop.
 Then there are more “subtle extremists, their prejudice seethes right below the surface and is barely contained.
 They might fixate their hostility and resentment on programs like “Affirmative Action,” meant to even the playing field AND become angry and “territorial” when people with different skin tones are just innocently walking around in “THEIR” neighborhoods.